Sweetest Heart of Mary Roman Catholic Church: History

 The rise of Detroit brought in many Polish immigrants into the city in the 19th century; by the mid-1850s, the number of Polish families who had settled in the city was significant.
 These émigrés from Poland first attended St. Joseph's parish, which was at the time a German-speaking church.
 However, the Polish congregants were dissatisfied, and agitated for a Polish church.
 In 1871, three hundred or so Polish families organized St. Albertus Parish and built a frame church at St. Aubin and Canfield Avenue.
 In 1882, the charismatic Father Dominic Hippolytus Kolasinski became pastor of St. Albertus.
-Kolasinski and organized the parish to construct the present St. Albertus Church, which was dedicated in 1885.
+Kolasinski organized the parish to construct the present St. Albertus Church, which was dedicated in 1885.
 In November 1885, the parish became factionalized and Kolasinski was reassigned.
 When Reverend John Foley became the new Bishop of Detroit in 1888, Kolasinski returned to the city and began the Parish of the Sweetest Heart of Mary outside the jurisdiction of the Detroit Diocese.
 Shortly afterward, the congregation added the school structure on Canfield, which still stands behind the church.

 Kolasinski negotiated to bring his flock, numbering nearly 4,000 families, into the fold of the Catholic Church.
 The Panic of 1893 hit the parish hard.
 Parish members secured a loan in order to keep the building.
 Eventually, Rome directed the bishop of Detroit to make peace with Kolasinski, and the congregation of the Sweetest Heart of Mary was officially received into the Diocese of Detroit on February 18, 1894.

 Kolasinski died in 1898.
 He was temporarily succeeded by the Kashubian priest Rev. Jan Romuald Byzewski OFM, previously pastor of Detroit's Saint Francis of Assisi Parish.
 When Father Byzewski rejoined the Franciscan Order in 1899, he was succeeded by the assistant, Rev. Joseph Folta, who served as pastor until 1919.
 Father Folta built a second school, constructed a permanent rectory, and built an ornamental fence about the church.
 Folta was succeeded by Rev. Joseph Casimir Plagens, who served at Sweetest Heart from 1919 until 1935, and later became Bishop of Marquette and then Bishop of Grand Rapids.
 Plagens added embellishments to the church interior and built a permanent convent for the Sisters of St. Joseph, who staffed the parish school.